Ankr-network/ankr-docs/docs/Earn/liquid-staking/dot/dot-liquid-staking-mechanics.md

 ---
 # Polkadot Staking Mechanics

-DOT Liquid Staking lets the user stake their funds through the ANKR deposit address on the Polkadot network, accumulate rewards, and receive their stake+rewards when unstaking.
+DOT Liquid Staking lets the user stake their funds through the Ankr deposit address on the Polkadot network, accumulate rewards, and receive their stake+rewards when unstaking.

-ANKR principles for the staking are:
+Ankr principles for the staking are:

-* Receive DOT from the user to the ANKR deposit address.
+* Receive DOT from the user to the Ankr deposit address.

 * Mint aDOTb on Ethereum.
 Make all claiming aDOTb transactions on the Ethereum network.